OpenGoV Co-production & Co-creation: Sharing experiences from Regions and Cities

 Take away message

-The engagement strategy should consider different dimensions while planning for co-creation, such as the scope, goals, roles and methods to articulate the knowledge and expertise participants can bring and to understand the needs from the communities.
+The engagement strategy should consider different dimensions while planning for co-creation, such as the scope, goals, roles and methods highlighting the knowledge and expertise participants can bring and to understand the needs from the communities.
 Data, services and communities are part of a process.

 “While transparency increases accountability, and enhances visibility, it can also foster an increased participation”.
 (Mr Vittorio SCARANO - ROUTE-TO-PA H2020 project)